7BIndustries/semblage-docs/docs/tutorials/bearing_block.md

 2. _Combine_ - Determines whether or not this resulting solid should be combined with other existing solids within this component.
 3. _Clean_ - When set, will ask the CAD kernel to clean the resulting solid(s).
 By default this is checked, and can be unchecked if an extrude results in an invalid solid due to a CAD kernel issue.
 4. _Both_ - Will cause the extrude operation to move through the specified distance in both the positive and negative normal directions at the same time.
 5. _Taper_ - Causes the extruded area to increase or decrease as the extrude moves over the distance.
 A positive taper will cause the area to decrease and a negative taper will cause the area to increase.
-Keep in mind that using a taper can make it harder to determine the area of the face at the end of the extrusion.
 6. _Invert_ - Checking this will cause the extrusion to move in the opposite direction from the workplane normal.

 Once the extrude settings are as shown, click the _OK_ button.
 The result should look something like this in the main window.